Requirements to Apply for a Real Estate Broker License

 - Age: You must be 18 years of age or older to be issued a license.

-- Residence: Proof of Legal Presence in the United States is required.
-If you are not a California resident, see Out-of-State Applicants.
+- Residence: If you are not a California resident, see Out-of-State Applicants.

 - Honesty: Applicants must be honest and truthful.
 Conviction of a crime may result in the denial of a license.
 Failure to disclose any criminal violation or disciplinary action in an applicant's entire history may also result in the denial of a license.
-For further information, see Help Avoid Denial of Your License Application and Application Eligibility Information (RE 222) .
+For further information, see Avoid Potential Denial of Your License Application (RE 229) and Application Eligibility Information (RE 222) .

 - Experience: A minimum of two years full-time licensed salesperson experience within the last five years or the equivalent is required.
 For further information, see Documenting Experience Requirements for the Broker Examination.